 Figure 1: A point prediction (amber dashed line) says where the centre is.
 The prediction interval (shaded band) says how much to trust it.
 Wider intervals mean more uncertainty, and more honest communication about the limits of the model.

 The shaded band is the interval.
 Most days land inside it; a few don’t — which is exactly what a 95% interval is promising, not a sign it’s broken.
+That last part took some getting used to.
+I spent a while reading every point outside the band as evidence the model needed more work, when a band nothing ever escaped would have been the thing worth worrying about.
 It isn’t a guarantee.
 It’s a calibrated admission of doubt, which is a more honest thing for a model to hand you than a lone confident number.

 Same guess, very different worlds